 Roger has a waiting list for commissions but it is often convenient and rewarding to test instruments which are available for immediate playing.
 There are usually one or two stock instruments at the workshop for those who wish to try his work or circumvent the waiting list.
 These instruments can be tried in the workshop or elsewhere by arrangement.

 How much will it cost?

-Roger is known for making exact copies and these instruments will inevitably be the most expensive.
+Although Roger sometimes makes exact copies and these instruments will inevitably be the most expensive he also very often makes interpretations of classic instruments and always aims to understand and embrace the desires of the client.
 It is only possible to give a definitive price once the client has discussed with him how they wish to proceed.

 How does payment work?

 Roger asks for a small deposit at the outset of any project and finds it then usually suits everyone to divide the remaining amount into several stage payments.
 These are invoiced at mutually agreed times.